A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Introduction

 \section{Introduction}

-In this paper, we give a new gauge-theoretic construction of all the $4$-dimensional hyperkähler ALE (asymptotically locally Euclidean) spaces.
+In this paper, we give a new gauge-theoretic construction of all the $4$-dimensional hyperk{\"a}hler ALE (asymptotically locally Euclidean) spaces.
 These spaces are originally constructed by Peter Kronheimer in his thesis \cite{kronheimer}.
 They are in one-to-one correspondence with the finite subgroups of $SU(2)$ and have deep connections with representation theory, singularity theory and low-dimensional topology.
-Topologically, these spaces are plumbings of the $4$-ball where the plumbing graph is described by the ADE-type Dynkin diagrams of semi-simple Lie algebras.
-Geometrically, they are the resolution of singularity of $\C^2/\Gamma$, where $\Gamma$ is a finite subgroup of $SU(2)$ and the blowup diagram naturally corresponds to the plumbing graph.
-The interesting connections these spaces share with representation theory, singularity theory and low-dimensional topology are captured by the McKay Correspondence.
-In Kronheimer's construction, each of them is realized through a hyperkähler reduction of a finite-dimensional vector space.
+Topologically, these spaces are plumbed $4$-manifolds where the plumbing graphs are described by the ADE-type Dynkin diagrams of semi-simple Lie algebras.
+Geometrically, they are each a resolution of singularity of $\C^2/\Gamma$, where $\Gamma$ is a finite subgroup of $SU(2)$ and the blowup diagram naturally corresponds to the plumbing graph.
+The interesting connections these spaces share with representation theory, singularity theory and low-dimensional topology are captured by the McKay Correspondence \cite{mckay}.
+In Kronheimer's construction, each of them is realized through a hyperk{\"a}hler reduction of a finite-dimensional vector space.
 We will review this construction in Section 2.